ataylor89/unix_wisdom/shell.md

 Let's go through it step by step.

-You can interact with shell on Mac OS using terminal.
+You can interact with shell on Mac OS using Terminal.

 When you type on your keyboard or make clicks on your trackpad, these events enter an event loop.
 The operating system listens for events in the event loop, and queues them, and handles them.